 H.E.R.O.
 Innovators have something in common – they witnessed first-hand the problems that beset the masses and wanted to build a business to provide useful products and services.
 They want to build and scale their businesses so that they can give more.
 Only when we have the desire to give, then can we want to persevere in building something meaningful.
 This urge to build in order to give is their True North to scale the business and they work obsessively to realize this vision.

-We want our investors to be proud of having ownership in inspiring Asian H.E.R.O.
+We want our investors to be proud of having ownership in inspiring H.E.R.O.
 Innovators in their pocket who are Honorable and High-Integrity with a Higher Purpose in solving High-Value Problem for their targeted customers and society, as captured by the essence of the first letter H of the H.E.R.O.
 And that they are discovered at an earlier or tipping point stage as a small- and mid-cap company.
-And that our H.E.R.O. fund management company is an Organization that stands for the embracement of the eternally misunderstood human spirit unleashing her technological and innovative capacities without any reserve, realizing her societal mission and working to her heart's content.
+And that H.E.R.O. stands for the embracement of the eternally misunderstood human spirit unleashing her technological and innovative capacities without any reserve, realizing her societal mission and working to her heart's content.

 (2) Stop Fearing: Defang The Risky Bite of the “Next Big Thing” Trap, Especially With Prevalent Asian-Style Accounting Fraud & Misgovernance Risks

 Caring is an exacting, serious and demanding business, especially when it comes to being entrusted to invest in another person’s financial assets, which represent much more than money – they are a tangible product of one’s life’s work and a repository of aspirations for the future.